-Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of their school and communities.
+Pupils are also taught the importance of maintaining their physical health via PE.
+Schemes such as Change for Life and SHSSN Sports encourage children to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of their school and communities.
+Via Moments of Triumph, our pupils learn about resilience, emotional regulation, gain a sense of independence and well-being.
 In doing so they learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.
 They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.